 H.R.
 1 - The For the People Act

-Committee on House Administration Chairperson Zoe Lofgren and the new House Democratic majority have introduced H.R.
-1, the For the People Act.
+Committee on House Administration Chairperson Zoe Lofgren recently held a town hall to discuss H.R.
+1, the For the People Act, which the new House Democratic majority introduced

 H.R.
 1 is a sweeping package of pro-democracy and anticorruption reforms to put power back in the hands of the American people by ending the dominance of big money in politics; making it easier, not harder, to vote; and ensuring that politicians actually serve the public interest.